Benature/obsidian-text-format/README.md

 Press <kbd>cmd/ctrl+P</kbd> to enter the command. 👇

+Or you can consider to bind custom hotkeys to those commands.

 | Command                        | Description                                       |
 | :----------------------------- | ------------------------------------------------- |
 | Lower text                     | Lower all letters in selection                    |